 There is that “servants” word again, right?
-It is confusing, I know.
-Aside from what I provided you earlier, let us also go ahead and throw in the idea that perhaps “…white indentured servants were employed and treated, incidentally, exactly like slaves… “(Morley Ayearst, The British West Indies, p.
+It isn’t very clear, I know.
+Aside from what I provided you earlier, let us also throw in the idea that perhaps “…white indentured servants were employed and treated, incidentally, exactly like slaves… “(Morley Ayearst, The British West Indies, p.
 19).
 Beaten, whipped, burned, killed, and never seeing freedom.

 Lewis Cecil Gray’s History of Agriculture in the Southern United States to 1860 vol.1 pp 316, 318 records Sir George Sandys’ 1618 plan for Virginia, referring to bound whites assigned to the treasurer’s office.
 “To belong to said office forever.
 The service of whites bound to Berkeley Hundred was deemed perpetual.“

-There are actually plenty of books that state similar accounts, but I think the most impactful probably comes from the book by historian Ulrich B. Phillips, Life, and Labor in the Old South.
+Plenty of books state similar accounts, but I think the most impactful probably comes from the book by historian Ulrich B. Phillips, Life and Labor in the Old South.
 I mentioned something about this at the beginning of this article.
 In this book, he explains that white enslavement was crucial to the development of the Negro slave system.
 The system set up for the white slaves governed, organized, and controlled the system for the black slaves.
 According to him, black slaves were “latecomers fitted into a system already developed (Phillips, 2007).”
-One need only think about what would have had to come first to see the point.
+One need only consider what would have come first to see the point.

 Of course, there was white slavery throughout the Americas and in the colonies.
 Just like there was red slavery and black slavery.
-Just as there were black, white, and red slave owners.
-Again, every color engaged in the practice of slavery to a substantial degree, both as slave and slave owner.
-Let me repeat that the history of slavery spans nearly every culture, nationality, and religion, from ancient times to the present day.
+Just as there were black, white, and red slave owners, again, every color engaged in slavery to a substantial degree, both as slave and slave owners.
+Let me repeat that the history of slavery spans nearly every culture, nationality, and religion from ancient times to the present day.

-Try to understand that is not meant to be some comparison over which races had it worse in regard to slavery.
+Try to understand that it is not meant to be some comparison over which races had it worse regarding slavery.
 I am merely pointing out that the many different races are not so different after all.
 If we aim to unite, then let’s be honest.
-We are never going to end racism if we do not face some simple truths.
+We will never end racism if we do not face some simple truths.
 No one is immune from historical hardships.
 This includes discrimination.

-We could talk about the substantial amount of racism and discrimination the Celts had to endure – slave or not.
+We could talk about the substantial amount of racism and discrimination the Celts endured – slave or not.
 From the beginning, they were treated in the American colonies just as badly as they were across the pond and for a very long time afterward.
-As a result, they were forced to move to the hills and the back-country as a community, which is why you have heavily Irish or Scottish towns across this nation to this day.
+As a result, they were forced to move to the hills and the backcountry as a community, which is why you have heavily Irish or Scottish towns across this nation to this day.
 It was the only choice they eventually had to escape the high levels of discrimination.